The Cornwall We Want

 How much is too much?

-by Sunshine99, almost 4 years ago
+by Sunshine99, over 4 years ago

 I've been reading the other responses and understand both sides of this argument.
 We do need tourism and all that means and brings but wouldn't it be nice to have less tourists?
 It has been delightful to to enjoy some summer without the hoards hasn't it?
 However we do need those hoards to keep us going - I get it.
 However do we actually need more?
 More apartments more second homes more campsites more tourism.
 Surely we have enough to maintain a busy vibrant tourism industry that does provide employment, albeit very seasonal and in large part low paid and...
 Continue reading